CompPhysics/QuantumComputingMachineLearning/README.md

 ## March 18-22, 2024.
 VQE
   - Summary of project 1
-  - Quantum Fourier transforms and preparing for new topics and project 2
+  - Quantum Fourier transforms and preparing for new topics and possible paths for project 2
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week10